maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 **BILT**
 - 1% rewards on HOA (or rent), $100k/year cap
-- There is no other option for earning rewards on this portion of my spend
+- Why?
+There is no other option for earning rewards on this portion of my spend
 - This is my only card that yields points instead of cashback.
 I just transfer them to United and book award airfare once or twice per year.
 - Getting points for HOA requires at least five other transactions per month.
 It earns 3% on restaurants so I tend to use it for that.

 **Fidelity**
-- ~4% yield Cash Management Account for checking
+- Money-market yield Cash Management Account for checking
+- Why?
+This is one of the only high yield _checking_ accounts
 - Debit card with global ATM fee reimbursement
 - Does not support Zelle
 - Robinhood and Wealthfront offer similar programs

 **US Bank**
 - 4% Rewards Cash Back Credit Card
-  - Highest flat cashback offering
+  - Why?
+Highest flat cashback offering
   - Requires $100k invested in ~~a US Bancorp brokerage account~~ a US Bank Savings Account
   - [Unfortunately for new folks, the requirements stiffened after I signed up.](https://www.nerdwallet.com/article/credit-cards/u-s-bank-smartly-overhaul-makes-it-harder-to-earn-higher-rates)
   - $10k monthly cap